0xV1c10u5/0xV1c10u5/README.md

-## Moved git repo to private.
-Here will host Open-Source projects only.
-I did this to protect my IP.
+# Bonsoir.

+## Whoami
+Hackerman.
+Web, Web3, Mobile, AI.

+## Why?
+Moved all private repos to self-hosting pipeline to avoid data harvesting for AI training w/o consent.
+This account is for open-source only.

 ### Roadmap:
 - **(Scripts)** Scaffolding/Bootstrapping Utility Automation